archagon/tasty-imitation-keyboard/README.md

 The actual keyboard is under the `Keyboard` directory. `TransliteratingKeyboard` is the hosting app.
 Everything else is garbage.
 (I'll clean it up later.)

-Here's a screenshot generated from the latest build:
+Here's a screenshot generated from a recent build:

 ![](Screenshot.png)